 Xavier House (blue) Francis Xavier was a friend of Ignatius of Loyola and one of the first Jesuits ordained.
 He wholeheartedly accepted the challenge of “a faith which does justice”.
 He travelled by ship to many foreign lands to bring the Gospel to the inhabitants; was influential in the spreading and upkeep of Catholicism in Asia, India, Japan, Borneo, and other areas which had never been visited by Christian missionaries.

 As a MindMatters school, St Catherine’s is firmly focussed on the development and maintenance of healthy and supportive relationships amongst students, staff, families and community.
-In Years 7-10 the Personal Development Program utilises MindMatters and other resources to address several areas of importance in ensuring the excellent relationships that help create an optimal learning environment.
+St Catherine's maintains a robust social and emotional skills program to support the needs of contemporary teenage students.

 Student Leadership & Voice